BJU-CpS209-Team1/Agent-209/README.md

 # Known Issues
 * Player can get stuck on side of wall
 * Player can go through the top half of a surface
-* Enemy players only have position saved/loaded
+* Enemy players health and armor are not saved/loaded
-* Pickups are saved but not loaded
+* Only armor pickups are saved/loaded

 # Expenses
 | Member | Time Invested | Time Left |